joelouthan/Theologicus/src/pastorals/2-timothy1-1-7.md

 ### The gifts of God will never depart us

->2 Timothy 1:1–7 (CSB)
+>2 Timothy 1:1–7
 ><sup> 1 </sup> Paul, an apostle of Christ Jesus by God’s will, for the sake of the promise of life in Christ Jesus:

->Romans 11:28-32 (CSB) Regarding the gospel, they are enemies for your advantage, but regarding election, they are loved because of the patriarchs, 29 since God’s gracious gifts and calling are irrevocable.
+>Romans 11:28-32 Regarding the gospel, they are enemies for your advantage, but regarding election, they are loved because of the patriarchs, 29 since God’s gracious gifts and calling are irrevocable.
 30 As you once disobeyed God but now have received mercy through their disobedience, 31 so they too have now disobeyed, resulting in mercy to you, so that they also may now receive mercy.
 32 For God has imprisoned all in disobedience so that he may have mercy on all.

 We live in a messed up world.
 And I wish that the church is perfect and free from wolves that seek to devour the little lambs of God.
 But it is and is not yet.
 I have seen countless times where people who were gifted in presenting the word and preaching the gospel but thought of themselves fit for the office of pastor and yet, was not given that grace.